remarcmij/usingapis-qanda/week1/README.md

 What if we created a promise and it gets rejected on the first attempt, but we would like to make a few more retries?
 What is the best way to implement it?
 Just calling a function for a few times doesn’t feel like the best approach

 A: A promise cannot be retried: once it is settled its outcome is immutable (cannot be changed).
 To retry, you can create a new promise for the same underlying asynchronous process to be retried.
-See the example in the cohort51 folder [here](./cohort51/glib.js).
+See the examples in the `week1/cohort51` folder.